MicrosoftDocs/azure-docs/articles/storage/files/storage-files-identity-auth-active-directory-enable.md

 ## 1 Enable AD DS authentication for your account

 To enable AD DS authentication over SMB for Azure file shares, you need to first register your storage account with AD DS and then set the required domain properties on the storage account.
 When the feature is enabled on the storage account, it applies to all new and existing file shares in the account.
-Use `join-AzStorageAccountForAuth` to enable the feature.
+Download the AzFilesHybrid Powershell module and use `join-AzStorageAccountForAuth` to enable the feature.
 You can find the detailed description of the end-to-end workflow in the script inside this section.

 > [!IMPORTANT]
 > The `Join-AzStorageAccountForAuth` cmdlet will make modifications to your AD environment.
 Read the following explanation to better understand what it is doing to ensure you have the proper permissions to execute the command and that the applied changes align with the compliance and security policies.